Musical

 Cast

-Marcus Günzel, Devi-Ananda Dahm, Elmar Andree, Christian Grygas, Ingeborg Schöpf, Andreas Sauerzapf, Silke Fröde, Gerd Wiemer, Herbert G. Adami, Dietrich Seydlitz, Karolina Piontek, Michael Kuhn, Christian Berger, Lukas Anton, Andreas Pester, Tobias Märksch, Ballett der Staatsoperette Dresden, Chor der Staatsoperette Dresden, Orchester der Staatsoperette Dresden
+Marcus Günzel, Sybille Lambrich, Elmar Andree, Markus Liske, Peter Lewys Preston, Ingeborg Schöpf, Bettina Weichert, Andreas Sauerzapf, Tobias Zepernick, Silke Fröde, Gerd Wiemer, Herbert G. Adami, Dietrich Seydlitz, Karolina Piontek, Michael Kuhn, Christian Berger, Lukas Anton, Daniel Müller, Andreas Pester, Tobias Märksch, Ballett der Staatsoperette Dresden, Chor der Staatsoperette Dresden, Orchester der Staatsoperette Dresden